MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Information about websites you visit in Microsoft Edge helps us understand how quickly sites load and increases the relevance of search results for all users.
 The data includes information about the website such as the URL of the page you visit, website metrics, title of the page, how you accessed the page, information about the content of the page, and other relevant information about the page navigation.

 Diagnostic data is sent using HTTPS and stored on Microsoft servers.
 On Windows devices, diagnostic data is sent with an identifier unique to your device.
-Diagnostic data is associated with a resettable identifier unique to your browser on every device, is randomly generated, and does not contain your personal information.
-The only exception is in the WebView case, where to ensure a shared identifier per user/device, we generate one deterministic identifier for each of the two Optional Diagnostic data consent states.
-See the [WebView section](#webview) for more details on the WebView case.
+On other devices, the diagnostic data is associated with a resettable identifier unique to your browser.
+The identifier is randomly generated and does not contain your personal information.

 The Microsoft Edge team respects the sensitivity of diagnostic data by restricting data access or removing personal information.
 To reset the identifier unique to your browser on Windows 10 and later devices, select **Start** > **Settings** > **Privacy** > **Diagnostics & feedback**, and then select **Delete** under **Delete diagnostic data**, or change your setting under **Diagnostic data** from **Full** to **Basic** or turn off **Optional diagnostic data**.